As you are making your tasty snack, you may be wondering, how do you cut mozzarella balls for pizza?

 Why is Mozzarella Shaped Like a Ball?

-The highest quality mozzarella is made from buffalo milk, but cow’s milk is perfectly acceptable.
+The best mozzarella comes from buffalo milk, though cow’s milk is also commonly used.

-The milk is heated with the addition of rennet, live cultures, and acid, which forms it into curds.
+The milk is heated with the addition of rennet, live cultures, and acid, which form it into curds.

 These curds are drained for several hours.